Polishing paintwork correctly

-Gleaming paintwork is always a feast for the eyes – the sure way to attract admiring looks when you take your bike out on the road!
-But apart from simply looking great, well maintained paintwork is also a necessity to give the metal underneath lasting protection against the elements, rust and corrosion.
+Gleaming paintwork is always a pleasure to see.
+But apart from looking great, well maintained paintwork is also a necessity to give the metal underneath lasting protection against corrosion.

 However, polishing your paintwork does requires a methodical approach.
 Get it wrong and instead of an even mirror finish, you may end up with a surface covered in streaks and fine circular scratches.

 Before starting to polish, you must ensure that your bike's paintwork is as clean as you can possibly get it.
 If there are still traces of dirt, you may well end up with fine scratches all over.
 So don't start polishing until you have thoroughly cleaned and dried the paintwork.
 If your bike is really heavily soiled (like the "hibernated" bike shown here), you will need to carefully remove all the dirt first.